Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

 <a name="host-user-accounts"></a>
 ### User Accounts

-These instructions assume a pristine Mac Pro with no existing user accounts.
-Connect a monitor and start the machine ...

-* Create accounts

 The Host should have an `administrator` account and 1 or 2 other Admin users.
 Order of creation doesn't matter. `administrator` is the user that Parallels will run as.
-The other Admin serve as a backups that can sudo to `administrator` in the case of a lost password, account corruption etc.
+The other Admin accounts serve as a backups that can sudo to `administrator` in the case of a lost password, account corruption etc.

-Create your personal account:
+i) Create your personal account:

 As part of the set-up process, there will be a prompt to create the first user account.
 By default this account will be in the Admin group.
 Here I created my personal account `vobencha`.

-Create `administrator` and other Admin users
+ii) Create `administrator` and other Admin users:

 From your personal account, create the `administrator` account and one other Admin user.

-  - Open System Preferences
+  - Open 'System Preferences'
-  - Go to Users and Groups
+  - Go to 'Users and Groups'
   - Unlock to make changes
   - Add the new account
   - Click 'Allow user to administer this computer'

 Add the password for the `administrator` user to the Google Credentials doc.

-* Public keys
+iii) Public keys

 Install the appropriate devteam member public keys in the `administrator` account.